-- Global Languages welcomed its new director, Per Urlaub, who issued STATEMENT in September.
+- Global Languages welcomed its new director, Per Urlaub, who issued a STATEMENT in September.

 - The Heritage Meets Heritage event drew a spirited crowd to take part in games, discussions, and enjoy food from around the world on October 27.
 PHOTO GALLERY.
 The event was profiled in MIT NEWS.